Detailed Profile here

 Abstract (Expand)

-Authors: Sebastian Burbano de Lara, Svenja Kemmer, Ina Biermayer, Svenja Feiler, Artyom Vlasov, Lorenza A. D'Alessandro, Barbara Helm, Yannik Dieter, Ahmed Ghallab, Jan G Hengstler, Katrin Hoffmann, Marcel Schilling, Jens Timmer, Ursula Klingmueller
+Authors: Sebastian Burbano De Lara, Svenja Kemmer, Ina Biermayer, Svenja Feiler, Artyom Vlasov, Lorenza D'Alessandro, Barbara Helm, Yannik Dieter, Ahmed Ghallab, Jan Hengstler, Professor Dr. med.
+Katrin Hoffmann, Marcel Schilling, Jens Timmer, Ursula Klingmüller

 Date Published: 4th Jul 2023